tomalbrc/camera-obscura/Readme.md

 Take photos of your world / server!\
 When used on a server: no client side mods required!\
-Everything is rendered on the server.
+Everything is rendered on the server using simple raytracing.

 ![Comparison](https://github.com/tomalbrc/camera-obscura/raw/main/comparison.png "Camera Obscura Icon")

 ## Item:

 The mod adds a Camera Item, for clients it looks and functions like a normal spyglass but has a custom name and consumes a map item or other, as specified in the configs.

 There is no recipe for the item (yet)